 Come In With The Right Level Of Energy

 Sales professionals should come with energy to their meetings and calls.
 How off putting is it when you are dealing with someone who is just going through the motions?
 Imagine if April Ludgate was running all of your sales calls.

 This does not mean you should be hyperactive, though.
 As a sales professional you need to be calibrated to your customer.
-A natural and fitting enthusiasm will go a long way with building good rapport with the customer.
+A natural and fitting enthusiasm will go a long way with building sales effectiveness and good rapport with the customer.

 Have A Repeatable Process (But Break The Pattern If You Need To)